Gatlinburg Things To Do

 Gatlinburg Space Needle.
 Photo from TheSmokyMountains.com

-Why to Skip: While not terrible, the Space Needle’s observation tower is actually much shorter than the surrounding mountains.
+Speaking of the Space Needle.
+While it’s not terrible, the Space Needle’s observation tower is much shorter than the surrounding mountains.

 You’re paying premium prices for views that pale in comparison to what you’ll get from Anakeesta or the SkyBridge.